NorseDreki/dogcat/SECURITY.md

-# Security Policy
+# Dogcat Security Policy

-The Bootstrap team and community take security issues seriously.
-We appreciate your efforts to responsibly disclose your findings, and we will make every effort to acknowledge your contributions.
+The Dogcat team and our community take security issues very seriously.
+We value your effort in responsibly disclosing your findings, and we'll do our best to acknowledge your contribution.

 ## Reporting a Vulnerability

-If you discover a security vulnerability within our application, please send an email to [security@example.com](mailto:security@example.com) with the word "SECURITY" in the subject line.
-We strive to respond promptly and will keep you updated throughout the process.
+If you discover a security vulnerability in Dogcat, please create a new [GitHub Security Advisory](https://github.com/NorseDreki/dogcat/security/advisories/new) in our repository.
+This allows us to work with you to understand and resolve the issue before any public disclosure.

-Please refrain from publicly disclosing any potential security vulnerability without first informing us.
-This allows us to properly assess and coordinate the fix.

 ### What to Include in Your Report

-To ensure efficient handling of your report, please include the following details:
+To help us handle your report effectively, please include:

 - A brief description of the potential vulnerability.
-- Steps to reproduce the issue, if possible.
-This should include any tools or scripts used.
+- Steps to reproduce the issue, if possible, including any tools or scripts used.
 - Any relevant logs or output.
 - Your contact information for further communication.

-We appreciate your efforts to responsibly disclose your findings, and we will make every effort to acknowledge your contributions.
+Your responsible disclosure is greatly appreciated, and we'll strive to acknowledge your contribution.

 ## Disclosure Policy

-Upon learning about a security issue, we will:
+Upon receiving a security report, we will:

-1. Confirm the problem and determine the affected versions.
+1. Confirm the issue and identify the affected versions.
-2. Fix the issue and prepare a new release.
+2. Address the issue and prepare a new release.
-3. Release the new, fixed version and ensure all users are aware of the need to upgrade.
+3. Release the updated version and ensure all users are aware of the need to upgrade.

-Thank you for helping to keep our application and its users safe!
+Thank you for helping to keep Dogcat and its users safe!